scerb/stake_monitor/README.md

 # stake_monitor
+compare your staking addresses with others to find out where you rank!

 cortensor staking and monitoring app in windows just download exe and run.

 linux- pull files, need to run in venv, any missing modules install as needed eg pip3 install matplotlib